Ramadan / Ramadhan in Dubai and the UAE

 - It is respectful and polite to dress more conservatively during Ramadan - shoulders and legs should be covered, although it is apparent when walking around some of the shopping malls in Dubai that many people either don't know or don't bother.

-- Bars in Dubai are usually still open but patrons might be asked what religion they are and refused entry if they are Muslim.
+- Bars in Dubai are usually still open but patrons might be asked what religion they are and refused entry if they say they are Muslim.
 Live and loud music is banned, so is dancing, so most nightclubs in Dubai will be closed or very quiet.
-Bars in Abu Dhabi might be closed.
+Bars in Abu Dhabi are probably open in the evenings (they used to be closed but that changed in 2000-and-something).
 Bars in Ras Al Khaimah usually stay open.
 Bars in Sharjah don't exist.

 - Any alcohol related offences will probably be treated much more severely than outside the month of Ramadan - it is quite possible an offender is stuck in prison until the end of Ramadan.